ToCSharp/BrowsersDevToolsExample/README.md

 Run [built Example in release tab](https://github.com/ToCSharp/BrowsersDevToolsExample/releases).

+When we open BrowserDevTools, WebSocket server starts to proxy WS traffic.
+So your firewall will ask you for permission.
+By default WebSocket server and http proxy server for DevTools frontend accepts only local connections.
+So it is safe.

 [![Join the chat at https://gitter.im/AsyncWebDriver/Lobby](https://badges.gitter.im/AsyncWebDriver/Lobby.svg)](https://gitter.im/AsyncWebDriver/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 [AsyncChromeDriver](https://github.com/ToCSharp/AsyncChromeDriver) connects to Chrome DevTools through WebSocket, so we can open WS proxy and route AsyncChromeDriver and one more Chrome window with DevTools through this proxy.
 They will work in parallel.